 Graph 3: The ten top ETF promoters by net fund flows in Europe (in Billion Euros) for 2016

 In this regard, it might become harder for new market entries to gather enough net flows to become profitable, if they can’t offer products with competitive pricing and good accessibility for investors.
 Also, these products will need to have a unique selling point such as the so-called smart beta products offer, since this could possibly raise the demand for the products.

 The views expressed are the views of the author, not necessarily those of Thomson Reuters.

 Sign Up for our weekly newsletter updates.

-The promoters of exchange traded funds enjoyed net inflows for June.
-Despite these net ...
+The promoters of ETFs in Europe enjoyed net inflows for November.
+These inflows led, in ...

 The U.K. treasury has introduced a safety net for mutual funds and alternative investment ...

 Sometimes it is quite fun to observe the European fund industry, especially pertaining to ...

 Liberal democracies force individuals to have moral opinions about the world we live in. ...